iMoonLab/DeepHypergraph/docs/source/examples/vertex_cls/hypergraph.rst

 .. note::

     The dataset is a hypergraph dataset, which cannot be directly used for GCN model.
-    Thus, the ``clique expansion`` is adpoted to reduce the simple hypergraph structure to a simple graph structure.
+    Thus, the ``clique expansion`` is adpoted to reduce the hypergraph structure to a graph structure.

 .. note::